 Topical search is the process of searching for websites that are relevant to a particular topic.

-This can be done using a variety of different methods, such as conducting keyword research or using a tool like Google’s Related Searches.
+This can be done using various methods, such as keyword research or a tool like Google’s Related Searches.

 What is topical authority?